mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 -----------------

 Xenstore is part of the control-plane of a Xen system and is most heavily stressed when lots of VMs are being started in parallel.
+Each VM has multiple devices and each device is added in a separate transaction.
+These transactions remain open for multiple client-server round-trips, as each individual operation is sent to Xenstore as a separate RPC.
+To provide isolation, each Xenstore transaction is represented by an Irmin `View.t` which is persisted on disk as a git branch.
-Each VM start operation consists of a set of transactions, one per virtual device.
-When starting lots of VMs in parallel, we must be able to merge lots of transactions in parallel.
+When starting lots of VMs in
+parallel, lots of branches are created and must be merged back together.
+If a branch cannot be merged then an abort signal is sent to the client and it must retry.

  Earlier versions of Xenstore had naieve transaction merging algorithms which aborted many of these transactions, causing the clients to re-issue them.
 This led to a live-lock where clients were constantly re-issuing the same transactions again and again.
-Happily Irmin's default merging strategy performs much better by default, and Irmin xenstore is always able to make forward progress.
-Furthermore, since Irmin's merging strategy is configurable by the application, we can be assured that we can customise it to meet our future needs.
+Happily Irmin's default merging strategy is much better: by default Irmin records the results of every operation and replays the operations on merge (similar to 'git rebase').
+Irmin will only generate a `Conflict` and signal an abort if the client would now see different results to those it has already received (imagine reading a key twice within an isolated transaction and seeing two different values).
+In the case of parallel VM starts, the keys are disjoint by construction so all transactions are merged trivially; clients never receive abort signals; and therefore the system makes steady, predictable progress starting the VMs.

 Trying it out
 -------------